DeadPackets/BannerPlus/README.md

 * Some fun stuff as well such as emojis for grades, random cat pictures, and MAKING BANNER SCREAM
 * Automatic refresh when applying tweaks
 * Right clicking on selected CRNs will let you see some info about that CRN
+* Downloading your class schedule as a file that can be imported into any calendar app or service
+* Color coding your schedule to make recognition of seperate courses
 * More coming soon!

 # FAQ (Frequently Asked Questions)